The Nose (El Capitan)

-The Nose is one of the original technical climbing routes up El Capitan.
-Once considered impossible to climb, El Capitan is now the standard for big-wall climbing.
+The Nose is a big wall climbing route up El Capitan.
+Once considered impossible to climb, El Capitan is now the standard for big wall climbing.
 It is recognized in the historic climbing text Fifty Classic Climbs of North America and considered a classic around the world.

 El Capitan has two main faces, the Southwest (on the left when looking directly at the wall) and the Southeast.
 Between the two faces juts a massive prow.
 While today there are numerous established routes on both faces, the most popular and historically famous route is The Nose, which follows the massive prow.

 First ascents

 Once thought to be unclimbable, the high granite walls of Yosemite Valley began to see their first attempts and first ascents in the 1950s.
 One of the most coveted routes was the Northwest Face of Half Dome, and among those coveting it was Californian Warren Harding (Harding made an unsuccessful attempt on Half Dome in 1955, and returned for the 1957 season just as Royal Robbins and team were completing the first ascent.
 "My congratulations," Harding recounted, "were hearty and sincere, but inside, the ambitious dreamer in me was troubled."

 Harding turned to an even larger unclimbed face, the 2900 ft prow of El Capitan, at the other end of the valley.
 With Mark Powell and Bill "Dolt" Feuerer, they began the climb in July 1957.
 Rather than follow the single-push "alpine" style used on Half Dome, they were forced, given the technology of the day, to fix lines between "camps" in the style used in the Himalaya.
 Attempting to get half way on the first push, they were foiled by the large, 2-3" cracks, and Feuerer was required to form new rock spikes or pitons by cutting off the legs of wood stoves.
 This gave the name to the crack system leading to the half way point, the "stove leg cracks".

 Compelled by the National Park Service to stop until March, due to the crowds forming in El Capitan meadows, they complied.
 As soon as the snow melted, the team had a major setback when Powell suffered a compound leg fracture on another climbing trip.
 Powell dropped out, and Feuerer became disillusioned.
 Harding, true to his legendary endurance and willingness to find new partners, "continued", as he later put it, "with whatever 'qualified' climbers I could con into this rather unpromising venture."
 Feuerer stayed on as technical advisor, even constructing a bicycle wheeled cart which could be hauled up to the half-way ledge which bears his name today, "Dolt Tower"; but Wayne Merry, George Whitmore, and Rich Calderwood now became the main team, with Merry sharing lead chores with Harding.